 - Mexican Standoff: In the convenience store late in the film.

-- Off-the-Shelf FX: Need a Sickly Green Glow and can't afford CG?
+- Need a Sickly Green Glow and can't afford CG?
 Buy some green glow-paint!
-This actually worked out well, as the CG of the era falls straight into Conspicuous CG nowadays.

 - Rogersz' hand is simply covered in aluminum foil.
 Her using a screwdriver to adjust it helps sell it as a robot hand.

 - Product Placement: The only aversion to Brand X were the Christmas tree air fresheners.
 The makers sponsored the film."Find one in every car.
 You'll see."